This post may contain affiliate links.

 Plan, but be as flexible as possible.

-On one of my flights I was in the airplane an extra 2 hours!
+On one of my flights, I was on the airplane for an extra 2 hours!
 I was so thankful that I had many of my road trip survival items with me, and not with my checked baggage!
 In 2016 due to various road construction and area fires, Roy & I ended up spending 8 days and 44 hours (!) in the car on one trip.
 Of course that wasn’t the original plan, however I’m so thankful we had some of our road trip survival items with us.

 Here are some of my road trip items.